 However, they will all be either an infused oil, a liquid infusion, a tincture or a glycerite.
 I tend not to use tinctures, as they contain alcohol which can be drying, but let’s discuss the others.

 Infused oils are great

-These would be ideal for inclusion in facial oils and oil-based serums.
+These would be ideal for inclusion in homemade facial oils and oil-based serums.
 When you come to buy them, infused oils will likely be referred to as ‘something infused oil’, for instance, Carrot Seed Infused Oil.
 However, some are listed simply as ‘extracts’ and a little investigation in the ingredients is necessary.
 If the ingredients section says nothing about ‘aqua’ or ‘alcohol’ it will likely be oil-based.
 But if you’re unsure, check with the manufacturer or supply directly.

 Infused oils can regularly be used in similar amounts as carrier oils, but not always so check manufacturer guidelines.
 You may also not want to do this simply because oil infusions tend to be more expensive than ordinary carrier oils.
 Although they are similar to carrier oils, due to their heat-sensitive nature, it is best to use them at the cool-down phase if using them in an DIY emulsion.

 Glycerites are the water-based alternative to infused oils, although they are often more potent.
 They are suspended in glycerine, which is a humectant and is water-soluble.
 These should not be used in facial oil, balms, and oil-based serums, but can be used in facial emulsions.
 Like with infused oils, they are often referred to simply as ‘extracts’, but the supplier should tell you if it is glycerine or oil-based.

 I have often found store-bought glycerites can be quite potent, more so than the infused oils.
 Check with manufacturer guidelines, but I often use them at around 2%.
 Like infused oils, they are completely heat sensitive, so add to emulsions at the cool-down phase.